 When we were recording A Breath She Took in the studio, I felt that that he was translating the contents of that piece and so complimenting my reading – that once again was recording live, like a dialogue between voice and instrument – that I spontaneously decided to ask him improvise over my reading of another piece, Goldfish Bowl, which is the second poem on the EP.

 This piece is about the taxing and highly confusing effects of being psychologically abused.
-It’s about how a state of crazy and feeling trapped slowly takes hold, destroying her self-confidence and self-trust.
-Goldfish Bowl is about feeling helpless, even hopeless: the abuse has already taken a severe toll and she is listlessly sinking to the bottom of the globe…
+It’s about how a state of crazy and feeling trapped slowly takes hold, destroying self-confidence and self-trust.
+Goldfish Bowl is about feeling helpless, even hopeless: the abuse has already taken a severe toll…

 The third and last piece on the EP, Ink on Silk is similar to Goldfish Bowl in a way that its about feeling highly frustrated and crazy-made.
-Although in Goldfish Bowl she still lingers in the state of total confusion and powerlessness, Ink on Silk is about trying to solve things but not being able to have any impact, thus getting more and more infuriated and frustrated – which is why a percussive instrument with clanging metal bars seemed so suitable.
+In Goldfish Bowl there’s a permanent state of lingering, total confusion and powerlessness, whereby in Ink on Silk is about trying to solve things but not being able to have any impact, thus getting more and more infuriated and frustrated – which is why a percussive instrument with clanging metal bars seemed so suitable.

 I had heard the vibraphonist, Nick Mancini, a couple of times live and was always impressed by his eagerness and fearlessness to improvise both rhythmically and melodically on his instrument.
 Some soloists carefully plan their improvisations but Nick almost lets his instrument lead him, moreover, seduce him into stepping out onto a stormy expedition.
 During the recording of Ink on Silk, he was also able to create some quite unusual sounds by almost bending the aluminium sound bars with his felt mallets and giving the piece the perfect colourings…